Saturday, October 20, 2018 1:00 PM

-Sellers MUST PRE-BOOK for all sheep & goat auctions!
+Sellers must pre-book for all sheep & goat sales!

 **Consignements are open to ewes, rams, ewe lambs, feeder lambs, and goats of any breed or size.

 **Ewe lambs sell in packages of 1 to 30 depending on how many are brought from one seller and by types.

 **Most feeder lambs are pre-sorted into larger pen groups for feedlot buyers.

 **Goats may be pre-sorted, sold individually, in small groups, or by choice

 Sellers read this:

 - Sheep & Goats for all auctions must be pre-booked before the auction.

 We need to know how many are coming to plan staff and penning requirements.
 Book at least 2 weeks ahead - last year some were turned away after we were full and were deferred to the next auction.
 Late bookings may be subject to a $5.00 per head extra charge.